desec-io/pqc-dnssec/README.md

 ### Local Test Setup

-To test the PoC locally, clone this repository, install docker and docker-compose, and run
+To test the PoC locally, clone this repository, install docker and docker-compose, and run `setup.py`. `setup.py` has two optional arguments: `--bind9` and `--pdns` which specifies which implementation you wish to initialize.
+By default, if no arguments are specified, PowerDNS gets initialized.

+To test all implementations, run the following commands:
 ```
 docker-compose up -d
-python3 setup.py
+python3 setup.py --bind9 --pdns
 ```

 To run `setup.py`, Python 3.9, and some packages are required.
 If you want a clean install, create a virtual